stossy11/JITStreamer-2.0/README.md

 - Jawshoeadan for the [modified pymobiledevice3 version](https://github.com/jawshoeadan/pymobiledevice3)
 - doronz88 for [pymobiledevice3](https://github.com/doronz88/pymobiledevice3)
 - Stossy11 for this project
+- The People working on [pymobiledevice3](https://github.com/doronz88/pymobiledevice3)
-- The rest of the [SideStore](https://sidestore.io) team for encouraging me and the others working to make [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) better
+- The rest of the [SideStore](https://sidestore.io) team for encouraging me!